mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 (the +1 is the result of needing an integer amount of bits hence we take the ceiling to guarantee covering every sequence.
 Adding one bit regardless gives an upper bound)

 As boths encodings may use the same amount of bits we also need to append an extra bit so that the decoder may differentiate both cases.
-So an upper bound to the bits per symbol used by this encoding is
+So an upper bound to the bits per message used by this encoding is

 $$\frac{2}{n} + P(X_1,..X_n \not\in A_\epsilon^n) \cdot  \log  k  + P(X_1,..X_n \in A_\epsilon^n) \cdot  (H(X)+\epsilon)$$